-I will now, in a concise manner, recapitulate the principal heads and observations most essential, and finally point out the most convenient ports for embarcation,---The British emigrant has to encounter heavy expences and perils -- as a single plank is the only seperation between the inmates of a ship and eternity!
-His constitution has to contend with a change of climate, from an unequalled one like that of Great Britain-take it for all in all-to a health-withering hemisphere; the fluctuation of our atmosphere is nothing compared to that of America.
-On the 10th of January, 1817, the peach and orange trees in the neighbourhood of Charleston were in blossom and bearing; and on the 18th, the crew of a schooner on Lake Poncharchain, in the same district, were frozen to death!
-In the month of February, 1820, I was mid-leg in snow, and over head fevered with a burning sun :--- Hence it is a climate so oppressed with terrible extremes, makes mere thread-papers of the living; and the pale Serieant Death is seldom in that country disposed to joke or grant indulgences, by giving warning---but sweeps off regiments, often well in the morning, and in the grave at night !--- (according to law).
-In the summer of 1819, a cargo of emigrants from Belfast, (97 in number) landed at New Orleans in good heatlth, and in five days the whole were consigned to "that bourne from whence no traveller returns!"
+I will now, in a concise manner, recapitulate the principal heads and observations most essential, and finally point out the most convenient ports for embarkation,-The British emigrant has to encounter heavy expences and perils-as a single plank is the only separation between the inmates of a ship and eternity!
+His constitution has to contend with a change of climate, from an unequalled one like that of Great Britain-take it for all in all-to a health withering hemisphere, to English constitutions with the exception of that portion I have pointed out; the fluctuation of our atmosphere is nothing compared to that of America.
+On the 10th of January, 1817, the peach and orange trees in the neighbourhood of Charleston were in blossom and bearing; and on the 18th the crew of a schooner, on Lake Ponchartrain, in the same district, were frozen to death!
+In the month of February, 1820, I was mid-leg in snow and, over head fevered with a burning sun !- Hence it is a climate so oppressed with terrible extremes, makes mere thread-papers of the living; and the pale Serjeant Death is seldom in that country disposed to joke or grant indulgencies, by giving warning-but sweeps off regiments, often well in the morning, and in the grave at night!-(according to law) In the summer of 1819, a cargo of emigrants from Belfast, (97 in number) landed at New Orleans in good health, and in five days the whole were consigned to "that bourne from whence no traveller returns!"

-Again, the emigrant has to contend with a shrewd. knavish people, whose customs, manners and habits are inimical to his own, and at the present time a people whose pecuniary affairs, commerce, &c. are as much, and more embarrassed, (according to their poverty and resourses), as any people in Europe: for in the State of New York alone there have been more Sheriffs' Sales for taxes (few and so little oppressive as they are) within the last twelve months, and twice the number of bankrupt farmers; and I am convinced no change for the better can take place in America, unless a famine should desolate Europe, and America should be blessed with abundance, or a war for twenty-five years should again ravage Europe, and America again become a profitable speculator and common carrier to half the globe !--- such things are not, impossible, but rather improbable--unless, I repeat, Jonathan can, from such causes, laugh in his sleeve, and again ridicule his brother John, as contending for the bone, while he runs away with the better part.
-Amcrica cannot entertain hopes respecting general improvement; manufactures they cannot establish; they want capital, and what is a greater obstacle, they want the permission of the Southern planters, who, as we say, rule the roast; for planters, merchants and ship-owners are swayed by one motive, and such from Legislators.
+Again, the emigrant has to contend with a shrewd, people, whose customs, manners and habits are inimical to his own, and at the present time a people whose pecuniary affairs, commerce, &c. are as much, and more embarrassed, (according to their poverty and resources,) as any people in Europe: for in the State of New York alone there have been more Sheriff's Sales for taxes (few and so little oppressive as they are) within the last twelve months, and twice the number of bankrupt farmers; and I am convinced no change for the better can take place in America, unless a famine should desolate Europe, and America should be blessed with abundance, or a war for twenty-five years should again rayage Europe, and America again become a profitable speculator and common carrier to half the globe! such things are not, impossible, but rather improbable-unless, I repeat, Jonathan can, for such causes, laugh in his sleeve. and again ridicule his brother John, as contending for the bone, while he runs away with the better part.
+America cannot entertain hopes respecting general improvement; manufacturies they cannot establish; they want capital, and what is a greater obstacle; they want the permission of the Southern planters, who, as we say, rule the roast: for planters, merchants and ship-owners are swayed by one motive, and such form Legislators.